sullof/require-or-mock/README.md

 **moduleRelativePath** (String, mandatory)

-The first, mandatory, is the path relative to the root of the project of the library we like to require.
+The first, mandatory, is the path (relative to the project's root) to the library we like to require.

 **returnFilePathOnly** (Boolean, optional)